 As a result of the enactment of House Bill 1019 State Board of Education - Public High School Students - Assessments and Graduation Requirements, amendments to COMAR 13A.03.02 are included for review.
-Specifically for students who are graduating in school years 2019 - 2020 and 2020-2021, the requirement set forth in §B(3)(a) of this regulation does not apply for Algebra I or English 10.
+Specifically, for students who are graduating in school year 2019 - 2020, the requirement set forth in §B(3)(a) of this regulation does not apply for Algebra I or English 10.
 For those students only, taking the Algebra I and English 10 Maryland Comprehensive Assessment will meet the graduation assessment requirement for Algebra I and English 10.
-Students must pass the Algebra I and English 10 courses, however, these students are exempt from completing a Bridge Project for Algebra I and/or English 10.
-Members of the State Board of Education July 23, 2019 Page 2
+Students must pass the Algebra I and English 10 courses, however, these students are exempt from completing a Bridge

+Members of the State Board of Education September 24, 2019 Page 2